samizaman/AV2001/README.md

   </div>

 ## 👨‍💻About Me
-- IT student 🧑‍🎓 at MDX Dubai (1 year left! 🎓).
+- Pursuing BSc IT 🧑‍🎓 at MDX Dubai (1 year left! 🎓).
-- Love working with the Front-end 🎨, Back-end ⚙️, and AI/ML 🤖.
+- Love to work with the Front-end 🎨, Back-end ⚙️, and AI/ML 🤖.
-- Currenly learning about Front-end development/engineering 📚.
+- Currenly, I'm learning about the Front-end technologies 📚.
 <hr>

 ## 🛠️ Programming Languages
 Although I could add more logos of languages to make this section <br>
-look appealing to you, I would be lying to myself cause I don't know them. <br><br>
+look appealing to you, I would be lying to myself cause I don't know them.
+<br><br>
 Below are some of the languages, and libraries/frameworks that I am proficient in.
 <div>
     <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-plain.svg" alt="Logo of HTML5" width="50">